fbohz/fbohz.github.io/_posts/2020-04-05-looking_ahead.markdown

 > Closing-in a year of coding.

-So I have a calendar reminder for April 7, the day I signed up on Learn.co to prep for their software engineering coding bootcamp.
+I have a calendar reminder for April 7.
+That day I signed up on Learn.co to prep for their software engineering coding bootcamp.
 I signed up a month before starting the actual bootcamp, this as a way to get as much preparation as possible.

-That was, like *a year ago*?
-Time flies indeed.
+That was, like *a year ago*? **Time flies indeed**.

 If I was going to guess back then, how these days I was going to be writing about social distancing and promoting [online and virtual networking](https://medium.com/@fbohorqu/stuck-at-home-join-these-tech-business-conferences-events-online-and-free-9e5a5843d80b), probably I would've never guessed that.

-Let's us then take a breath and reflect on what's next, or the next chapter on this coding journey.
+Let us then take a deep breath and reflect on what's next, or the next chapter on this coding journey.

 ## So, what's next?